YingzhouLi/FastSpecialMat/README.md

 ###Fast Special Matrix
 ========

-This code works supports fast application of circulant matrix, Hankel matrix, Hankel circulant matrix, Toeplitz matrix and Toeplitz symmetric matrix.
-The complexity of all these application is O(N log N) where N is the size of matrices.
+This code supports the fast applications of circulant matrices, Hankel matrices, Hankel circulant matrices, Toeplitz matrices and Toeplitz symmetric matrices.
+The complexities of all these applications are O(N log N) where N is the size of matrices.

-The following instructions works in Matlab.
+The following instructions work in Matlab.

 ### Install
 ---------